 Leave the Auto-Publish switch turned on if you want other users to access the guide once you've finished creating it.
 Turn this switch off to keep your guide private.
 You can always change the status of a guide after it's created.
 Click Next.

 Click Add Job-Related Questions.
 Click a group to expand it and select the questions to include.
 Click Add.
 Back on the underlying page, click Finish.

 Step 9.
 Create probes

 Clicking Finish opens the Edit Interview Guide page.
 Scroll to the Interview Questions table.
-Point to a question 3-dot icon and and choose Create Probes.
+Point to a question and click its 3-dot icon on the right side of the page.
+Select Create Probes.
 Enter the probes you want to add in the text box and click Create.